-coordinate the preparation.
-The shall and Department oversee implementation, monitoring, and evaluation of disaster and climate resilience plans, programs, projects and activities, provide leadership in the continuous development of strategic and systematic approaches to disaster prevention, mitigation, preparedness, response, recovery and rehabilitation and anticipatory adaptation strategies, measures, techniques, and options.
-It shall also manage and direct the implementation of national, local, and community-based disaster resilience programs in collaboration with relevant national government agencies, LOUs, CSOs, and other stakeholders, as applicable.
+The Department shall oversee and coordinate the preparation. implementation, monitoring, and evaluation of disaster and climate resilience plans, programs, projects and activities, provide leadership in the continuous development of strategic and systematic approaches to disaster prevention, mitigation,

-Sec.
-5. Powers and Functions of the Department. - The Department shall exercise and perform the following powers and functions:
+- 1 preparedness, response, recovery and rehabilitation and anticipatory adaptation - strategies, measures, techniques, and options.
+It shall also manage and direct the - implementation of national, local, and community-based disaster resilience programs - in collaboration with relevant national government agencies, LOUs, CSOs, and other stakeholders, as applicable. - 6 SEC.
+5. Powers and Functions of the Department.
+The Department shall exercise and perform the following powers and functions:

-Overall functions:
+(A) Overall functions:

-Craft the policies and lead the implementation of the programs, projects and activities necessary to reduce the country's vulnerabilities to natural hazards and climate change, using the PDRP and the relevant climate change and DRR frameworks as anchors;

-- 2. Review and build upon, to the extent necessary, the existing disaster resilience framework, plans and strategies in the crafting of an NDRF and the corresponding NDRPIP; - 3.
+- Craft the policies and lead the implementation of the programs, projects and activities necessary to reduce the country's vulnerabilities to natural hazards and climate change, using the PDRP and the relevant climate change and DRR frameworks as anchors; - 2.
+Review and build upon, to the extent necessary, the existing disaster resilience framework, plans and strategies in the crafting of an NDRF and the corresponding NDRPIP; - 3.
 Oversee, review, and approve the translation, integration, and implementation of the NDRPIP into LDRPs; - 4.
 Communicate and disseminate critical information to help the public prepare for, respond to, and recover from a disaster; - 5.
 Receive, manage, and administer the Disaster Resilience Fund, the Disaster Contingency Fund, donations and other funds, assets and/or properties received by the Department to accomplish the purposes of this Act; - 6.
 Recommend to the President of the Philippines the declaration of a state of calamity due to a natural disaster, and the lifting thereof when conditions stabilize; - 7.
-Direct any government entity to help ensure the attainment of the goals and objectives of this Act; - 8.
-Advance the country's interests relating to disaster resilience and climate change in the regional and global arena; - 9.
-Advise the President on matters concerning disaster resilience and make recommendations, as appropriate; and - 20 10.
-Perform such other functions, as provided by law or assignment of the 21 President, and undertake all other necessary actions to ensure the attainment 22 of the overall goals and objectives of this Act.
+Advance the country's interests relating to disaster resilience and climate change in the regional and global arena; and - 8.
+Perform such other functions, as provided by law or assignment of the President, and undertake all other necessary actions to ensure the attainment of the overall goals and objectives of this Act. - 31 (B) Disaster Risk Reduction: